-Windows Search has always had a number of neat tips and tricks you could use, but it was never quite on par with the search features of OS X and Linux.
+But some aspects still aren’t as good as they can be—like Windows Search.
+While there have always been some neat Windows Search tips and tricks, it has never been on par with the search features of Mac or Linux.
 And while Windows 10 did lessen the gap in a lot of ways, it’s still slow and imperfect.

 Once that’s done, all you have to do is type anything into the text field and you will get instantaneous results as you type.
 And as long as you allow Everything to sit in the background and monitor system changes, it will always be instantaneous.